Ron Coote Cup

-The Ron Coote Cup is a rugby league series of two matches match contested annually in the National Rugby League between the South Sydney Rabbitohs and the Sydney Roosters.
+The Ron Coote Cup is a rugby league series of two matches contested annually in the National Rugby League between the South Sydney Rabbitohs and the Sydney Roosters.
 The Ron Coote Cup was introduced in 2007 in the name of Ron Coote who played with distinction for both clubs.

-The Ron Coote Cup celebrates the career of Ron Coote AM, who won six premierships and played in nine Grand Finals during his 15 seasons playing first grade football with both South Sydney and Eastern Suburbs.
-The Ron Coote Cup is played across both home and away fixtures in any given season, with the winner determined by the aggregate score from those two regular season matches.
+The Ron Coote Cup celebrates the career of Ron Coote AM, who won six premierships and played in nine Grand Finals during his 15 seasons.